Adeilmo226/Adeilmo226.github.io/essays/AI_Essay.md

 For essays, I used AI as a grammar checker and as a way to refine my writing.
 After I did a "brain dump" of my thoughts, I would copy and paste it into ChatGPT and ask, *“Can you improve the grammar and sentence flow of this paragraph?”* This was incredibly helpful for making my writing more clear and professional.
 I found it saved me a lot of time since I didn’t have to review and edit every sentence manually.

 ### **Final Project**
 AI played a big role in my final project.
 Most of my usage was for troubleshooting.
-When I encountered an error, I would copy the error message into ChatGPT and ask, *“What does this error mean and how do I fix it?”* For example, when dealing with MongoDB connection errors, AI helped me understand that I had misconfigured my `.env` file.
+When I encountered an error, I would copy the error message into ChatGPT and ask, *“What does this error mean and how do I fix it?”* For example, when dealing with database connection errors, AI helped me understand that I had misconfigured my `.env` file.
 While AI was great at explaining errors, it wasn’t as effective at solving ESLint issues.
-I would ask, *“Fix these ESLint errors,”* and the suggestions it provided didn’t always work.
+I would ask, *“Fix these ESLint errors,”* and the problems would still persist.

 ### **Learning a Concept / Tutorial**
 If I didn’t understand a concept, I would ask ChatGPT to explain it with examples.
-For instance, I asked, *“Can you explain how React hooks work with a simple example?”* The response gave me an easy-to-understand explanation and code snippet.
+For instance, I asked, *“Can you explain how React is different from react bootstrap?”* The response gave me an easy-to-understand explanation.
 I found this approach much faster than reading long tutorials online.
 I used this method frequently throughout the course.

 ### **Answering a Question in Class or on Discord**
 I never used AI to answer questions during class or on Discord.
 I felt that it was more important to hear the instructor's or classmates' explanations since they were more relevant to the course context.